ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 * Variant declared for a single-purpose
 * Variant declaration feeling made up or artificial

 Having difficulties finding names for simple variants or constructors may be smell for one of the above.
 When such discomfort is felt, polymorphic variants may not be the solution, but they can be considered.
 Keep in mind they may ease some parts but at the expense of understandability, precision and performance.
-Hopefully, very soon, large language model bots will be able to refactor variants of some sort into the other.
+Hopefully, very soon, LLM bots will be able to refactor variants of some sort into the other.
 This will ease experimentation.

 To conclude, remember a simple variant that naturally encodes some data should remain a simple variant.